UX Designer Resume Example

 You don’t need years of experience.
 Show how you use tools like Figma or Sketch.
 List measurable outcomes-for example, “improved user satisfaction scores by 20%.”

-Make sure you mention teamwork.
+Make sure you mention teamwork, and consider including a cover letter to further highlight your collaboration skills.
 Collaborating with developers or marketers, even on class projects, counts.
 This helps you stand out, especially when you’re just beginning your career.

 If you’re aiming for senior or lead UX roles, your resume needs to show impact.
 I focus on metrics-like boosting user satisfaction by 30% or reducing churn.